MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **reaction_origin** – Tells us origin from where the user reacted

 - **reaction_type** – Tells us the reaction type of the user

+- **suggested_file_selected** - Report a Boolean value representing if the user selected a file from the mini-picker

+- **suggested_file_shown** - Report a Boolean value representing if file suggestions were shown in the mini-picker

+- **suggested_file_time_to_select** - Report the time in ms from when the user clicks the suggested file pill to when they are returned to the compose canvas

 - **suggested_reply_char_count** - Tells us how many characters the suggested replies we offer (if available) to help us detect anomalies and issues related to our suggestions